 Property revaluations are now done annually and, although Council's rate increase is 1.50%, actual rate increases of individual properties are impacted by changes in property valuations with individual rate increases dependent on relativity to average valuation increases across the municipality.
-This means that if your property value increased by more than the average property value increase for the Shire, then your rates will increase by more than 1.50%; however, if your property value increase by less than the average property value increase for the Shire, your rates will increase by less than 1.50% and may in fact reduce from the previous year.
+This means that if your property value increased by more than the average property value increase for the Shire, then your rates will increase by more than 1.50%; however, if your property value increase for the Shire, your rates will increase for the Shire, your rates will increase by less than the average property value increase for the Shire, your rates will increase by less than 1.50% and may in fact reduce from the previous year.